nicolemne/studio-north-project/README.md

 - Dan Ford, boyfriend and biggest supporter.
 - Mitko Bachvarov, my mentor at Code Institute.
 - Kera Cudmore, for the README webinar and this README template.
-- Malin, at Tjejer Kodar.
+- Malin, from the Swedish Slack community Tjejer Kodar.